-You can pull the ID card (see figure 1 on page 11) out and push it in again as far as it will go.
+You can pull the ID card (see figure 1/2) out and push it in again as far as it will go.

 The ID card contains various system information, e.g. product name, serial number, MAC addresses and DNS name.